Last updated on September 7, 2019

 Proof of this is that the massive tourist complexes in Spain have actually not been doing so well for the last 8 years.
 Just like the 50 year old plan to carve a physical and emotional divide through a truly beautiful area has had its day, so has mass cheap tourism in some fake wonderland lost much of its novelty.

 The modern day tourist wants something different of a more authentic quality.
 The past preserved in the present is a comforting escape from hectic work schedules and pulls like a magnet.
-The comunidad of Valencia has it in buckets and spades, but those who turn the screws seem dumbed by personal ambitions.
+El Cabanyal has it in buckets and spades, but those who turn the screws seem dumbed by personal ambitions.

 As Jason Webster said, “Head for Valencia’s fishermen’s quarter before the bulldozers get there”.
 I concur, but would like to add a beacon of hope.
 From my investigations it appears that even if they get there, much will thankfully still remain.
 But then again, will it?
 I certainly hope so.